johcue/Vision_MV/README.md

-# Vision_MV
-Machine Vision Functions
+# Machine Vision Functions
+- Grayscale conversion
+- Histogram Adjustment and Equalization
+- Threshold and Binarization
+- Color Segmentation of Color in Grays
+- Filtering and Noise Addition
+- Hough transform